DataDog/kafka-kit/cmd/autothrottle/README.md

 Two considerations to take note of:
 - Broker level throttle rates are "out-of-band" from reassignments.
 When a global rate is in place, it's dynamically applied against any broker that participates in a reassignment, even if the reassignment does not occur until after the throttle is set.
 With a broker level override, it is directly associated with a specific broker and goes into effect immediately rather than eventually becoming active should a reassignment occur.
 This is done to ensure that activity such as a recovery or bootstrap can be throttled, which doesn't have any (easily accessible) registered state in ZooKeeper to watch.
 Due to this, `autoremove` has no effect because there is no event that would trigger the removal.
 This is an explicit design decision due to some complexity in how Kafka throttle internals function.
 - Any broker level override will prevent a global throttle `autoremove` from taking place.
 This is also an explicit design decision because of number of states that we have to account for; encoding logic that _does the right thing_ would possibly become more complex because "the right thing" is highly conditional.
-Instead, we impose this simple, functional rule: broker level overrides freeze all automatic throttle clearing while in effect.
+Instead, we impose this simple rule: any broker level override freezes all automatic throttle clearing while in effect.